whobbes/dino/README.md

 The aim is to monitor a package and send regular messages with sensor values as well as event message if the box is dropped or opened.
 The messages sent can be seen via the SigFox Backend.

-The light sensor is polled for change whilst the accelerometer triggers interrupts.

 Last update: 2018/10/23

 ## Hardware